-Additionally, during fiscal 2020, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson.
-Under the aforementioned cash incentive award, Laurans A. Mendelson would receive a fixed amount of \$738,000 cash should our fiscal 2020 net income increase over our fiscal 2019 net income.
-As previously mentioned, our actual net income in fiscal 2020 was less than our fiscal 2019 net income and therefore the cash incentive award was not paid to Laurans A. Mendelson.
+Additionally, during fiscal 2021, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson, whereby he would receive a fixed amount of \$738,000 cash should our 2021 Net income attributable to HEICO for the six months ended October 31, 2021 increase over our 2020 Net income attributable to HEICO for the six months ending October 31, 2020 grew by approximately 40% over our Net income attributable to HEICO for the six months ending October 31, 2020 and therefore the cash incentive is included within Laurans A. Mendelson's non-equity incentive plan compensation amount set forth in the compensation table below.